cryptocontrol/algo-trading-server/README.md

 Some exchanges have a real-time api (websocket or FIX) for trades which allow  -->

 ## Authentication
-Iguana uses a server password to encrypt/decrypt all API keys.
-The password is taken from the environment variable `SERVER_PASSWORD` and is . header and is automatically sent from the CryptoControl terminal.
+Iguana uses a password to encrypt/decrypt all API keys and to authenticate users.

+If you are setting up the bot on your own cloud, then the password is taken from the environment variable `SERVER_PASSWORD`.
+If you're setting up the bot via the GUI, then simply enter in the password in the password field before you start the bot.

+Once set, all users can simply connect to the bot by entering the password that they've set from the CryptoControl terminal.

 ## Supported Strategies
 As of now, the trading server supports